Generic name: cefotaxime [ SEF-oh-TAX-eem ]

-This medicine is not expected to harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant.
+Tell your doctor if you are pregnant or breastfeeding.

-How should I use Claforan (cefotaxime)?
+How should I use Claforan?

-Use a disposable needle and syringe only once.
-Follow any state or local laws about throwing away used needles and syringes.
-Use a puncture-proof "sharps" disposal container (ask your pharmacist where to get one and how to throw it away).
-Keep this container out of the reach of children and pets.
+Use a needle and syringe only once and then place them in a puncture-proof "sharps" container.
+Follow state or local laws about how to dispose of this container.
+Keep it out of the reach of children and pets.

 What happens if I miss a dose?

-Use the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Use the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not use two doses at one time.